Afihu/Medical_LMM/FOR_PROMPTING.md

+# Update 21.10.2025
+I have found a way that make Gemini remember the chat contents, even after we close the terminal (chat).
+We will upgrade the chatting methods into few-shot prompting.
+ETA: 4pm 22.10.2025

 # Update 20.10.2025
 The system is still using one-shot prompting method.
 Meaning the result is usable for one time.
 I will upgrade it to let user chat subsequently later.